faern/balloon/README.md

 I, the author, don't have detailed knowledge on the memory management internals of most/any operating systems.
 I would greatly appreciate feedback and suggestions on how to improve this tool.

-## To do

-* Implement automatic fetching of page size on Windows